pingcap/tidb-operator/examples/auto-scale/README.md

 - Has TiDB operator `v1.1.0-beta.2` or higher version installed.
 [Doc](https://pingcap.com/docs/stable/tidb-in-kubernetes/deploy/tidb-operator/)
 - Has default `StorageClass` configured, and there are enough PVs (by default, 6 PVs are required) of that storageClass:

-  This could by verified by the following command:
+  This could be verified by the following command:

   ```bash
   > kubectl get storageclass